 Certain features let you make additional information available to others.

 Law & Order.
 We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to (a) comply with the law; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of iCouch or our users; or (d) protect iCouch’s property rights.

 Around the world.
-To provide you with the Services, we may store, process and transmit information in the United States and locations around the world - including those outside your country.
+To provide you with the Services, we may store, process and transmit information in the United States and locations around the world - including those outside your country, unless such storage is explicitly prohibited by the laws in effect for the country of your account.
 Information may also be stored locally on the devices you use to access the Services.

 EU-US Privacy Shield and US-Swiss Safe Harbor.
 When transferring data from the European Union, the European Economic Area, and Switzerland, iCouch relies upon a variety of legal mechanisms, including contracts with our users. iCouch complies with the U.S.-Swiss Safe Harbor ("Safe Harbor") framework and its principles.
 We also participate in the EU-U.S. Privacy Shield Program ("Privacy Shield") and comply with its framework and principles.

 If we are involved in a reorganization, merger, acquisition or sale of our assets, your information may be transferred as part of that deal.
 We will notify you (for example, via a message to the email address associated with your account) of any such deal and outline your choices in that event.
 However, PHI is always treated in accordance with the relevant laws for the country of your account.

 Have questions or concerns about iCouch, our Services and privacy?
 Contact us at email@example.com.